AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 (2) The guest has the right to move into the rented rooms from 2 p.m. on the agreed day.

-(3) If full board or half board has been agreed, the guest has the right to demand an appropriate substitute meal
+(3) If full board or half board has been agreed, the guest has the right to request appropriate replacement meals

 on the previous day.

-agreed meals are not taken within the usual times of day and in the rooms designated for this purpose
+agreed meals within the usual daily times and in the

-(1) Upon termination of the Accommodation Agreement, the agreed remuneration shall be paid to
+(1) Upon termination of the accommodation contract, the agreed remuneration is to be paid to

 .
-Foreign currencies shall be accepted by the accommodation provider in payment at the daily exchange rate
+Foreign currencies will be accepted by the accommodation provider at the daily exchange rate

-The Proprietor shall not be obliged to accept non-cash means of payment such as checks,
+The accommodation provider is not obliged to accept cashless means of payment such as checks,

 credit cards, vouchers, etc.

-All costs necessary for the acceptance of these securities, such as for telegrams,
+All costs necessary for the acceptance of these securities, such as telegrams,

-and which are not part of the usual travel requirements are put into operation.
+that are not part of the usual travel requirements, the consent of the

 (4) The provisions of

-compensation law shall apply to any damage caused by the guest.
+damage compensation law apply to damage caused by the guest.
 Therefore, the guest is liable for any damage and disadvantage suffered by the

 accommodation provider or third parties through his fault or through the fault of